 The spinal muscles support the spine and keep the spine in place.
 Weak spinal muscles lose their efficiency in maintaining the alignment of the spine which can lead to a forward shift of the vertebrae.

 As we grow older, the intervertebral discs between our vertebrae begin to “wear off” due to overuse of the spine from bending, sitting for long periods of time, and other daily movements.
 This can cause the vertebrae to slip forward.

 The following are symptoms you may experience if you have grade 1 anterolisthesis:

 - Tingling Sensations

 - Reduced movement at the spine

-X-rays and MRI are advised by your doctor or physiotherapist to know the cause of pain and the severity of the slippage of the vertebrae.
+X-rays and MRI are advised by your doctor to know the cause of pain and the severity of the slippage of the vertebrae.

 The findings from these tests will determine the treatment plan.

 Bed rest and orthotic devices are usually recommended to avoid further slipping of the vertebrae.
 A lumbar corset is worn the lumbar spine is affected.

 Sleeping on an orthopedic mattress or a hard surface like the floor may help to relieve pain as well as providing support to the spine.